netobserv/network-observability-operator/README.md

 ![OpenShift OperatorHub FlowCollector](./docs/assets/operatorhub-flowcollector.png)

-> Note: if you are not using [OVN-Kubernetes](https://github.com/ovn-org/ovn-kubernetes/) CNI, we recommend using `ebpf` as the `agent`, rather than `ipfix` (unless you know what you do).
-NetObserv will automatically configure OVN-Kubernetes for IPFIX exports, but cannot do such with other CNIs.
+> Note: by default, NetObserv configures [OVN-Kubernetes](https://github.com/ovn-org/ovn-kubernetes/) for IPFIX exports.
+If you are not using OVN-Kubernetes as your CNI, then configure `FlowCollector` to use the eBPF agent instead, unless you have a device such as an OVS in your network that you want to export IPFIX flows.
+To use the eBPF agent, set `Agent` to `ebpf`.

+Refer to the [Configuration section](#configuration) of this document.

 ### Install from repository